jalalmostafa/ClickHouse/docs/en/sql-reference/statements/create/view.md

 number SECOND|MINUTE|HOUR|DAY|WEEK|MONTH|YEAR
 ```

+asdqwe add section about coordination and replicated db
 Periodically runs the corresponding query and stores its result in a table.
  * If the query says `APPEND`, each refresh inserts rows into the table without deleting existing rows.
 The insert is not atomic, just like a regular INSERT SELECT.
  * Otherwise each refresh atomically replaces the table's previous contents.